pixia1234/Run-Template/README.md

 This repository serves as the official template repository for **ClawCloud Run** - a cloud-native application deployment platform.
 The provided templates enable users to seamlessly deploy various applications on ClawCloud Run with one click.
 Explore more at [ClawCloud Run](https://run.claw.cloud/).

-## Submit request for template
+## Template Request
-If you want to request for any specific template, you could submit your request by clicking [here](https://github.com/ClawCloud/Run-Template/issues/new?template=template_request.md)
+If you want to request for any specific template, you could submit an issue by clicking [here](https://github.com/ClawCloud/Run-Template/issues/new?template=template_request.md).

 ## Template Structure